dcolclazier/Rocksat-C_2016_GraphingUtility/README.md

 # Rocksat-C_2016_GraphingUtility

-Make sure you add R.Zip to the resources directory - too large to be stored on GIT.
-You can do so by simply downloading/installing
-R and zipping the installation folder.
-I have not dived into see how small I could make the build.

-The tool graphs the data from the RockSat-C CC-CO payload.
-It's a bit too specific as it is to work with any other data, but that should change over time.
+Contact me if you want to contribute - you'll need some assets that are too large to include here.

+This is a slowly evolving data analysis and graphing utility.
+In its current state one can graph multiple curves from different csv files to the same graph with various options for labeling and coloring.
+It also has some basic image analysis software built in, but it is currently extremely specialized to analyze images from a RICH detector or other darkness-based charged particle impact detector.